vyperlang/vyper/docs/installing-vyper.rst

 .. note::

-    The easiest way to experiment with the language is to use the `Remix online compiler <https://remix.ethereum.org>`_.
+    The easiest way to experiment with the language is to use either `Try Vyper! <https://try.vyperlang.org>`_ (maintained by the Vyper team) or the `Remix online compiler <https://remix.ethereum.org>`_ (maintained by the Ethereum Foundation).
+    - To use Try Vyper, go to https://try.vyperlang.org and log in (requires Github login).
-    (Activate the vyper-remix plugin in the Plugin manager.)
+    - To use remix, go to https://remix.ethereum.org and activate the vyper-remix plugin in the Plugin manager.

 Binaries
 ********